 This category includes misbehaviors, which interfere with orderly classroom operation.
-These are usually handled by the teacher and include such things as lateness to class, unnecessary talking during the lesson, teasing or bothering another student during the lesson and leaving class without permission.
-Warnings, an after-school detention with the teacher, consultation with the quidance counselor and/or parent/quardian contact are some of the usual consequences.
+These are usually handled by the teacher and include such things as lateness to class, unnecessary talking during the lesson, teasing or bothering another student during the lesson, and leaving class without permission.
+Warnings, after-school detention with the teacher, consultation with the guidance counselor, and/or parent/guardian contact are some of the usual consequences.

-The wearing of inappropriate attire-clothing that is likely to create, or does create, a disruption, disorder, or undue distraction in school, or such as to endanger the student's own safety or health-falls into this category, and is most often handled by a warning and a requirement for change, using gym clothes, for example.
+The wearing of inappropriate attire-clothing that is likely to create, or does create, a disruption, disorder, or undue distraction in school, or such as to endanger the student's own safety or health-falls into this category, and is most often handled by a warning and a requirement for change.
 In extreme cases, a parent/guardian may be contacted and asked to provide a change of clothes.